AY2526S1-CS2113-W14-4/tp/docs/team/bestbearrr.md

     * Implemented extensive validation and error handling for missing prefixes, field order, and data format.
 * For FindCommand:
     * Implemented argument extraction logic to handle single or multi-word search terms.
-    * Ensured trimming, normalization, and exception handling for blank or invalid input.
+    * Ensured trimming, normalisation, and exception handling for blank or invalid input.
 * Enhanced logging for debugging and traceability of command parsing.

 #### User Interface